opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

  - In order to test this tutorial and/or integrate the hide/show configuration on widgets in an already existing page, you need to have access to the back office of an OpenDataSoft portal and be granted the "Edit all pages" permission.
  - Since this tutorial is labeled as "Advanced" in terms of difficulty level, we assume that you already know HTML and CSS well enough to recognize and understand their structures and how they work.
 Other more technical elements will however be explained in details.
+ - We highly recommend to follow the tutorial with the `Shanghai World University Ranking <https://data.opendatasoft.com/explore/dataset/shanghai-world-university-ranking%40public/>`_ dataset, used throughout the whole tutorial.
+If you however choose to follow the tutorial with another dataset, keep in mind that you will need to adapt each step.

 ..
 HIDE ALL / SHOW ALL: